 Managing in a World That is Round by Frances Hesselbein

 Five hundred years ago, Renaissance Man discovered that the world was round.
 Three hundred fifty years later, Organization Man developed the practice of management.
-But as this practice evolved, he forgot that his world was round, and he built a management world of squares and boxes and pyramids.
-His world had a special language that matched its structure: the language of command and control, of order and predict, of climb the ladder, of top and bottom, up and down.
+But as this practice evolved, he forgot that his world was round, and he built a management world of squares, boxes, and pyramids.
+His world had a unique language that matched its structure: the language of command and control, order and prediction, or climb the ladder, of top and bottom, up and down.

 In every large organization for the next 100 years, rank equaled authority.
 And for the most part, the old hierarchy that boxed people and functions in squares and rectangles, in rigid structures, worked well.
 It even developed the famous pyramid with the CEO sitting on the pointed top, looking down as his workforce looked up.

-In the 1970s and 1980s, some leaders in the private and the voluntary sectors saw that the hierarchies of the past did not fit the present they were living or the future they envisioned — so they took people and functions out of the boxes and, in doing so, they liberated the human spirit and transformed the organization.
+In the 1970s and 1980s, some private and voluntary leaders saw that the hierarchies of the past did not fit the present they were living in or the future they envisioned.
+So they took people and functions out of the boxes and, in doing so, they liberated the human spirit and transformed the organization.

-Today we begin to see the new leaders, the leaders of the future, working in fluid and flexible management structures; and we hear a new language from these leaders — they understand the power of language.
+Today we begin to see the new leaders, the leaders of the leaders of the future, working in a fluid and flexible management structure, and we hear a new language from these leaders — they understand the power of speech.

-From my own experience from 1976, when I left the mountains of western Pennsylvania to begin my work as CEO of Girl Scouts of the USA, the largest organization for girls and women in the world, I knew that the old structures were not right for the next decade, let alone the next century.
-So volunteers and staff together unleashed our people through a flat, circular, fluid management system (see figure).
-In the new organizational structure, people and functions moved across three concentric circles, with the CEO in the middle looking across, not at the top looking down.
-Five minutes after it was presented, a colleague dubbed it “the bubble chart” and an observer, “the wheel of fortune.”
-Our people moved across the circles of the organization — never up and down — and the result was high performance and high morale.
+From my own experience in 1976, when I left the mountains of western Pennsylvania to begin my work as CEO of Girl Scouts of the USA, the largest organization for girls and women in the world, I knew that the old structures were not suitable for the next decade, let alone the next century.
+So volunteers and staff unleashed our people through a flat, circular, fluid management system (see figure).
+People and functions moved across three concentric circles in the new organizational structure, with the CEO in the middle looking across, not at the top looking down.
+Five minutes after it was presented, a colleague dubbed it “the bubble chart” and an observer “the wheel of fortune.”
+Our people moved across the organization’s circles — never up and down — and the result was high performance and high morale.

 I am often asked by management students and middle managers in organizations I work with, “How can we free up the organization and make the changes you talk about if we are not at the top?”
 I reply, “You can begin where you are, whatever your job.
-You can bring a new insight, new leadership to your team, your group.”
+You can bring new insight and leadership to your team and your group.”

 That advice applies equally — or especially — to senior executives.
-As Peter Senge points out in The Ecology of Leadership, when it comes to sustaining meaningful change, senior executives have considerably less power than most people think.
-But one place where they can effect change is with their own work groups and everyday activities.
+As Peter Senge points out in The Ecology of Leadership, senior executives have considerably less power than most people think when it comes to sustaining meaningful change.
+But one place where they can affect change is with their workgroups and everyday activities.

 With the return of a more fluid, circular view of the world, the days of turf battles, the star system, and the Lone Ranger are over.
 The day of the partnership is upon us.

-Leaders who learn to work with other corporations, government agencies, and social sector organizations will achieve new energy, new impact, and new significance in their organization’s work.
-But to manage effective partnerships, leaders will have to master three imperatives — managing for the mission, managing for innovation, and managing for diversity.
+Leaders who learn to work with other corporations, government agencies, and social sector organizations will achieve new energy, impact, and significance in their organization’s work.
+But to manage effective partnerships, leaders will have to master three imperatives — driving for the mission, organizing for innovation, and controlling for diversity.

-Managing for the mission.
-Understanding one’s mission is the essence of effective strategy, for the small nonprofit enterprise or the Fortune 500.
+I was managing the mission.
+Understanding one’s mission is the essence of an effective strategy for the small nonprofit enterprise or the Fortune 500.
 Consider the power of three questions that Peter Drucker offers those who are formulating an organizational mission:

 Managing for innovation.
 Peter Drucker defines innovation as “change that creates a new dimension of performance.”
-If we build innovation into how we structure the organization, how we lead the workforce, how we use teams, and how we design the ways we work together, then innovation becomes a natural part of the culture, the work, the mind-set, the “new dimension of performance.”
+Let’s build innovation into how we structure the organization, lead the workforce, use teams, and design the ways we work together.
+Innovation becomes a natural part of the culture, the work, the mindset, the “new dimension of performance.”
 At the same time, we must practice “planned abandonment” and give up programs that may work today but will have little relevance in the future.

 We need to remember that we can do little alone and yet much together.
 To be effective, leaders must look beyond the walls of the corporation, the university, the hospital, the agency — and work to build a cohesive community that embraces all its people — knowing there is no hope for a productive enterprise within the walls if the community outside the walls cannot provide the healthy, energetic workforce essential in a competitive world.